MicrosoftDocs/azure-devops-docs/docs/extend/publish/overview.md

 # Package, publish, unpublish, and install Team Services extensions

-After writing a Visual Studio Team Services extension, the next step is to package it.
+After writing a VSTS extension, the next step is to package it.
 After packaging, extensions are published, or uploaded, to the [Visual Studio Marketplace](https://marketplace.visualstudio.com), where they can be installed by users that the extensions are shared with.
 The Marketplace is a centralized, global repository for private and public extensions, integrations, and other offers from Microsoft.